techstackmedia/react-front-to-back/README.md

 ## Description

-In the given code, there are two main components: `App.js` and `FeedbackForm.jsx`, along with other supporting components (`FeedbackList.jsx`, `FeedbackItem.jsx`, and `Rating.jsx`).
+There are two main components: `App.js` and `FeedbackForm.jsx`, along with other supporting components (`FeedbackList.jsx`, `FeedbackItem.jsx`, and `Rating.jsx`).
 The purpose of these components is to create a feedback application where users can add, edit, and delete feedback items.
 Let's understand the flow of the code and the logic behind it.

 1. `App.js` Component: